-The Mansfield Public Schools does not discriminate on the basis of race, color, age, disability, sex, sexual orientation, gender identity, religion, national origin, ancestry, retaliation, marital status, genetics, military status, limited English proficiency, homelessness, or any other class of individuals protected from discrimination under state or federal law in its programs or activities and provides equal access to the Boy Scouts and other designated youth groups.
+The Mansfield Public Schools prohibits unlawful discrimination, harassment (including sexual harassment), and retaliation against anyone based on race, color, age, disability, sex (including pregnancy, pregnancy-related conditions, or recovery from these conditions, including but not limited to, lactation), sexual orientation, gender identity or expression, religion or religious belief, national origin, ethnicity, ancestry, retaliation, marital status, genetic information, veteran or military status, limited English proficiency, homelessness, or any other class of individuals protected from discrimination under state or federal law in education, admission, access to or treatment in, its programs, services, benefits, activities, and terms and conditions of employment.

-The Mansfield Public Schools is committed to compliance with Title VI and Title VII of the 1964 Civil Rights Act, Title I and Title II of the Civil Rights Act of 1991, the Equal Pay Act of 1963, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the

-Americans with Disabilities Act of 1990 (ADA), the Age Discrimination Act of 1975, the Age Discrimination in Employment Act of 1967 (ADEA), the Family and Medical Leave Act of 1993 (FMLA), and with Massachusetts General Laws, c.
+The Mansfield Public Schools is committed to compliance with Title VI and Title VII of the 1964 Civil Rights Act, Title I and Title II of the Civil Rights Act of 1991, the Equal Pay Act of 1963, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA), the Age Discrimination Act of 1975, the Age Discrimination in Employment Act of 1967 (ADEA), the Family and Medical Leave Act of 1993 (FMLA), and with Massachusetts General Laws, c.
 76 §5, Chapter 151B, and 151C, all as amended.

-The Mansfield Public Schools has designated a Title IX compliance officer to coordinate the District's efforts to comply with these laws and to respond to matters of civil rights that arise in the school setting.
-If a student or employee feels that they have been discriminated against or harassed on the basis of race, color, sex, religion, national origin, limited English proficiency, sexual orientation, gender identity, disability, homelessness, or any other status or category protected under federal or state law, they may complain to the Principal of the school, director of human resources (employees), or to Title IX Officer for the school district.
+The Mansfield Public Schools has designated a Civil Rights compliance officer and a Title IX Coordinator to coordinate the District's efforts to comply with these laws and to respond to matters of civil rights that arise in the school setting.
+There are also building-based 504 Coordinators.
+If a student or employee feels that they have been discriminated against or harassed on the basis of race, color, sex, religion, national origin, limited English proficiency, sexual orientation, gender identity, disability, homelessness, or any other status or category protected under federal or state law, they may complain to the Principal of the school, director of human resources (employees), or to Civil Rights Compliance Officer or Title IX Officer for the school district.

-Discrimination complaints are dealt with at the individual school level whenever possible, with notification to the district-wide Title IX Officer.
+To file a discrimination complaint use the district's incident reporting form.
+Discrimination complaints are dealt with at the individual school level as appropriate.
 All reasonable efforts will be made to inform only those with a "need to know" of the complaint.

-Title IX Officer and Section 504/ADA Coordinator:

-Michael Connolly, Assistant Superintendent

-Mansfield Public Schools

-2 Park Row

-Mansfield, MA 02048

-508-261-7500
+Civil Rights Compliance Officer (Age, Race, National Origin, Boy Scouts, Religion, LEP, Disability, Homelessness) Coordinator: Michael Connolly, Assistant Superintendent Mansfield Public Schools 2 Park Row Mansfield, MA 02048 508-261-7500

-Middle School 504 Coordinators: Kevin Hoffman & Michele Kitchen 508-261-7530

-Qualters Middle School Principal: David McGovern, 508-261-7530
+Middle School 504 Coordinator: Abby Evans 508-261-7530 Qualters Middle School Principal: David McGovern, 508-261-7530